anvil-rs/anvil/README.md

    - Actions could be anything from code generation to running tests.
    - This will allow us to create a more general purpose tool.
    - Might be worth splitting this out into it's own crate.

+3. More fluent definitions for code gen types (Generate, Inject, Append etc.)
+   - Could define these structs as actions on a file.
+       - Generate is an generation action you can only have a single generation action on a file.
+       - Inject and append are mutation actions, you can have multiple mutation actions on a file.
+       - Remove is it's own action.
+       - This could allow us to have a more fluent API for defining code generation actions.